solesen1992/solesen1992/README.md

 ## Hi there 👋, I'm Sara

-💻 AP Graduate in Computer Science (Datamatiker) with a background in UX, frontend and concept development.
+💻 I’m an AP Graduate in Computer Science with a background in UX, frontend and concept development.

-🌿 I’m interested in how technology and user experience come together - not just how something works, but how it feels and creates value for the people using it.

-🌐 I also have a solid understanding of networks, servers and general IT infrastructure.

-🌱 I also have experience with WordPress and maintaining multiple websites, where I work with both structure, content and small technical adjustments.
+🌿 I like building systems that don’t just work, but also make sense for the people using them.

-🛠️ My experience includes:
+🛠️ Tech & experience
-- Frontend development (Vue 3)
+- Frontend (Vue 3)
-- Backend development (C#, Java, REST APIs)
+- Backend (C#, Java, REST APIs)
 - Databases (SQL)
 - System design (UML)
+- Some knowledge of networks and general IT infrastructure
+- Experience with WordPress and maintaining websites

 ## 🔭 I’m currently working on

-💫 Building solutions where I can combine technical implementation with usability and real user needs.
+Right now I’m focusing on building solutions where code and user experience go hand in hand.

 ## 🌱 Currently exploring

-- Backend development and system architecture
+- Backend development & system architecture
 - APIs and integrations
-- How to build solutions that are both robust and intuitive
+- How to build solutions that are both solid and easy to use

 ## Github stats